-(D) The qualified professional performing the soil tests shall provide an evaluation of soil texture for each soil stratum encountered during the soil excavation.
-When laboratory analysis of soil texture is required by the Health Officer, the testing individual shall collect a sample or samples, as required by the Health Officer, and deliver the samples to an approved soil testing lab for analysis.
+Officer, and deliver the samples to an approved soil testing lab for analysis.
 The test results shall be forwarded to the Health Officer with identification of the sampling location, depth and method.
 The soil textural classification system shall be the USDA method.
 Soils with greater than 40 percent clay content shall be unacceptable regardless of percolation rate.

-(E) In areas mapped or suspected to be underlain by karst, the area within 200 feet of the proposed dispersal system and expansion area shall be evaluated by a geologist familiar with karst landscapes and the dispersal system shall be located at least 100 feet from any sinkhole or other karst feature that would rapidly transmit effluent.
-Soils or formations containing continuous channels, cracks or fractures are not acceptable for sewage dispersal unless there is a setback distance of at least 250 feet to any domestic water supply well, potential domestic water supply well site, or surface water.

-(F) The Health Officer may also require any other information necessary to evaluate the proposed system.
+- (E) In areas mapped or suspected to be underlain by karst, the area within 200 feet of the proposed dispersal system and expansion area shall be evaluated by a geologist familiar with karst landscapes and the dispersal system shall be located at least 100 feet from any sinkhole or other karst feature that would rapidly transmit effluent.
+Soils or formations containing continuous channels, cracks or fractures are not acceptable for sewage dispersal unless there is a setback distance of at least 250 feet to any domestic water supply well, potential domestic water supply well site, or surface water. - (F) The Health Officer may also require any other information necessary to evaluate the proposed system.
 If the proposed dispersal area has a slope over 30% or if, in the professional judgement of the Health Officer, the land proposed for onsite sewage disposal has severe soil limitations, or introduction of sewage effluent into the soil may create slope instability, submission of a technical report prepared at the applicant's expense by a California certified engineering geologist or registered geologist shall be required.
 The Planning Department technical review staff shall review and provide comment on all such required technical reports which address potential impacts on slope stability from proposed septic systems to serve new or existing development.
 The applicant shall pay a fee for such review as established by the Board of Supervisors.

-(G) Any geologic or geotechnical report prepared and submitted to the County Planning Department which includes a slope stability analysis for development where onsite wastewater disposal is proposed shall include review and comment on the specific OWTS proposal which has been submitted to the

-Environmental Health Division.
-This report shall evaluate the effect of the proposed system on the potential for slope instability and may designate other areas on the site where an OWTS that meets County standards will not adversely affect slope stability.

-(H) Designs for an OWTS must be prepared by a qualified professional such as a California registered civil engineer, a California registered environmental health specialist, a California registered geologist, or other qualified professional approved by the Health Officer that has demonstrated experience in the design of OWTS.
+No system component may be located within 100 feet of an unstable land mass or area subject to earth slides identified by a registered engineer or registered geologist, unless a closer setback is approved by a geotechnical report prepared by a qualified professional. - (G) Any geologic or geotechnical report prepared and submitted to the County Planning Department which includes a slope stability analysis for development where onsite wastewater disposal is proposed shall include review and comment on the specific OWTS proposal which has been submitted to the Environmental Health Division.
+This report shall evaluate the effect of the proposed system on the potential for slope instability and may designate other areas on the site where an OWTS that meets County standards will not adversely affect slope stability. - (H) Designs for an OWTS must be prepared by a qualified professional such as a California registered civil engineer, a California registered environmental health specialist, a California registered geologist, or other qualified professional approved by the Health Officer that has demonstrated experience in the design of OWTS.
 Designs for OWTS shall include such soil and other site technical data as necessary to demonstrate that the system will meet the requirements of this Chapter, will function as designed, and will not adversely affect surface or groundwater quality.